 ART 315G Participatory Art and Social Practice

-ART 316 Creative Interfaces
+ART 316 Creative Interfaces:

-ART 316G Creative Interfaces
+ART 316G Creative Interfaces:

-ART 317 3D Modeling and XR
+ART 317 3D Environments and XR

-ART 317G 3D Modeling and XR
+ART 317G 3D Environments and XR

 ART 318 Creative Electronics